Last updated on December 7th, 2017 at 01:02 pm

 Sleepwalking and/or people getting out of bed to use the restroom or get drinks can scare them from leaving their spot.

 2. It’s too warm in your house.

 Elves live in the North Pole where the temperature is very cold.
-Often an elf will loose their magic over night when the temperature gets too warm.
+Often an elf will loose their magic over night when the temperature gets too warm or they use up too much energy making something for you.
 To make sure the elf has enough magic to leave the next night, gently pick him up with kitchen tongs and place him in the refrigerator for 30-45 minutes.
 This should restore your elf’s magic.